gorkemuveyk/Bootstrap-Simple-Social-Media/README.md

-A simple social media design was made using Bootstrap 5.
-Any use is legal.
+A simple social media design was made using Bootstrap 5

 ## INSTALL